ryaneggz/agent-q/examples/typescript-client/README.md

 ### "Failed to connect to API"

--   Make sure the Agent Queue System is running: `uv run python -m app.main`
+-   Make sure the Agent Queue System is running: `make dev`
 -   Check that it's listening on http://localhost:8000
 -   Verify no firewall is blocking the connection